garden-io/garden/examples/remote-k8s/README.md

 Replace `my-context` with your configured `kubectl` context for the remote cluster, and `mycluster.example.com` with a hostname that points to the ingress controller on your cluster.

-If you don't have an ingress controller configured, you can add `setupIngressController: nginx` to the provider configuration, but you will then still need to work out your DNS to route requests to the cluster (how best to do that varies quite a bit by how you're hosting the cluster).
+If you don't have an ingress controller configured, you can add `ingressClass: nginx` to the provider configuration, but you will then still need to work out your DNS to route requests to the cluster (how best to do that varies quite a bit by how you're hosting the cluster).